conghungnguyen12345-pixel/student-blog-template/posts/2026-06-09-a3-reflection.md

 Lighthouse identified three crucial issues.
 The first is render-blocking requests with estimated savings of 770 milliseconds.
 The Google Fonts import loads before the page renders, slowing First Contentful Paint.
 This reflects a planning gap where our team prioritised visual aesthetic over load performance.
 In production, this could be fixed by using font-display: swap or self-hosting the fonts.
 In addition to that, 41 KiB of unused CSS and 108 KiB of unused JavaScript were detected because global stylesheets and libraries are loaded on all pages rather than on demand.

 The lowest score is the Best Practices score of 74, since the software is mostly running over HTTP instead of HTTPS.
 This is expected for a localhost prototype, not a fundamental design fault.
-The documented browser failures to console were also helpful in that they showed edge circumstances the annotation canvas JavaScript wasn't handling, and that will need to be rectified before any meaningful deployment.
+The documented browser failures to console were also helpful in that they showed edge circumstances the annotation canvas JavaScript wasn’t handling, and that will need to be rectified before any meaningful deployment.

 The strong performance profile reflects an intentional decision made during planning.
 Our team chose server-side rendering with HTMX partial updates rather than a heavy client-side framework, therefore ensuring our page responds to user interaction without requiring a reload.
 The near-zero blocking time validates this choice.